/data_storage/in_memory_storage.py

 [docs]

-def retrieve_all(self) -> Optional[Dict[str, Any]]:
+def retrieve_all(self) -> Optional[dict[str, Any]]:

 """Retrieves all cache key-response mappings found within the current namespace.